Robust Inference Methods for Latent Group Panel Models under Possible Group Non-Separation: Test Statistics

 \section{Test Statistics}

-In this section, we propose two main test statistics, each corresponding to one of the estimators discussed in the previous section.
+In this section, we propose two main test statistics, each corresponding to an estimator discussed in the previous section.
 In Section \ref{sec:preliminaries}, we introduce the selective Type I error rate and other preliminary definitions.
-In Section \ref{sec:simple_kmeans_tests}, the tests based on the TSK estimator are derived, and Section \ref{sec:panel_kmeans_tests} is concerned with the derivation of the PCR estimator-based tests.
+In Section \ref{sec:panel_KMeans_tests}, the tests based on the PCR estimator are derived, and Section \ref{sec:simple_KMeans_tests} is concerned with the derivation of the TSK estimator-based tests.